walt-id/waltid-oceandao-docs/README.md

-# Instructions for the Walt.ID SSI-Kit custom buid for deltaDAO
+# Instructions for the Walt.ID SSI-Kit custom buid for OceanDAO

 For easy reproducibility, we have published a custom docker container (at docker hub with the tag "1.0-SNAPSHOT-custom-deltadao") so that you can follow these examples without having to setup a SSI-Kit environment.
 Our dockerfiles are also podman compatible, if you'd rather like to use podman instead of docker.